Associate the uppercase letter E and lowercase letter e with the short /e/ sound in words such as egg, explode, and elephant.

-- Have children identify the beginning, middle and ending sounds of words by tapping their shoulder (beginning), their elbow (middle) and end (fingers) (e.g. cat = /c/ tap shoulder, /a/ tap elbow, /t/ tap fingers):
+- Have children identify the beginning, middle, and ending sounds of words by tapping their head (beginning), their shoulders (middle), and their hips (end) (e.g., cat = /c/ tap head, /a/ tap shoulders, /t/ tap hips).

 - Change the beginning sound: pet → net; red → bed